Enhancing the Employee Engagement Strategies For A Diverse Workforce

-Enterprises have a great channel of vendor, freelancers and workforce scattered globally.
-These are unique demographic groups as individuals having their own meaning of life, their own version of the roles towards the enterprise, their own set of motivational fundamentals, personal KPI boxes and Bucket-lists which they secretly keeping ticking as they go about building their employer’s business.
-With these diverse group, workplaces where women represents 48 per cent of the workforce, according to the World Economic Forum (WEF), it has become crucially important for the employers to support, motivate and understand these diverse group of workforce.
+Enterprises have a great channel of vendors, freelancers, and workforce scattered globally.
+These are unique demographic groups as individuals have their own meaning of life, their own version of the roles towards the enterprise, their own set of motivational fundamentals, personal KPI boxes, and Bucket-lists which they secretly keep ticking as they go about building their employer’s business.
+With these diverse groups, workplaces where women represent 48 percent of the workforce, according to the World Economic Forum (WEF), it has become crucially important for employers to support, motivate and understand this diverse group of workforce.
 For employers, it’s important to continue supporting diversity.
-As per McKinsey research report, 67 per cent of job seekers prefer a diverse workforce.
-For a diverse workforce today, enterprise needs to customize the motivation strategy accordingly.
+As per McKinsey’s research report, 67 percent of job seekers prefer a diverse workforce.
+For a diverse workforce today, the enterprise needs to customize its motivation strategy accordingly.

 Monetary benefits and other financial incentives aren’t the only things that employees are looking for from the company.
-Job recognition and rewards equally impact employee engagement and their performance.
+Job recognition and rewards equally impact employee engagement and performance.

-Introducing peer to peer recognition among co-workers can have a long-term impact on employee work engagement and job satisfaction.
-Achieving recognitions such as “employee of the month” and “top performer” offer satisfaction to employees.
+Introducing peer-to-peer recognition among co-workers can have a long-term impact on employee work engagement and job satisfaction.
+Achieving recognitions such as “Employee of the Month” and “top performer” offer satisfaction to employees.

 See what Gallup’s poll about recognition and engagement tells: